tsnellgrove/dark_castle3/doc/to_do.md

 			- does creature_state really have any value?
 Maybe build hedgehog before pulling the plug on this one
 			- IDEA: for Creatures, instead of headgehog_distracted_mach, maybe I just need a creature_distracted attribute???
 (NO)
 			- non-humanoid monster could be a special weapon description case (fun new puzzle idea)
+			- for burt maybe add brass_lantern - always trust and shining in your off hand... wouldn't want that to go out now would we?
+Grues...
+			- princess 'poise' & 'moxie'
+			- valor; caprecious and messy sort of valor - sort of show up three sheets to the wind but ready to save the day
+			- create all_lst, item_lst, and mach_lst methods for creature class
 	- DONE: Weapon class
 		- IDEAS:
 			- reference weapon (e.g. "Grimy Sword") in attack text